Hyperbolic $P(\Phi)_2$-model on the plane: Introduction

 In this work, the main statistical control comes from the study on the so-called {\it enhanced Gibbs measures}, namely the distributions of the enhanced data sets.
 This idea played a crucial role in a recent work \cite{OOT2} on the hyperbolic $\Phi^3_3$-model on the three-dimensional torus $\T^3$ by the first two authors and Okamoto.
 Given $R>0$, our goal is to construct a solution to~\eqref{SNLW7} on the cone $\bC_R$ in \eqref{cone} as a limit of the solution $u_L$ to the $L$-periodic problem~\eqref{SNLW6}; see~\eqref{NW2} below.
 When $L \gg R$, we see that the $L$-periodic spatial white noise $\z_L$ defined in~\eqref{wh1} and the $L$-periodic space-time white noise $\xi_L$ defined in~\eqref{wh4} agree on the cone $\bC_R$ with the spatial white noise $\z$ on $\R^2$ (see Definition \ref{DEF:white}) and the space-time white noise on $\R^2\times \R_+$, respectively; see \eqref{wh7} below.
 Therefore, by restricting our attention to the cone $\bC_R$, we conclude from the finite speed of propagation and the observation above that the difference of the $L$-periodic problem \eqref{NW2} for different values of $L\ge1$ appears {\it only in the first component}~$u_{0, L}$ of the initial data with $\Law (u_{0, L}) = \rho_L$, where $\rho_L$ is the $L$-periodic $\Phi^{k+1}_2$-measure in \eqref{Gibbs4}.
 This essentially reduces the convergence problem on the cone $\bC_R$ of the $L$-periodic problem \eqref{NW2} to studying convergence properties of the enhanced Gibbs measure

 \noi where $\Xi_0(u_{0, L})$ denotes the enhanced data set,\footnote{Namely, the Wick powers of the associated linear solution.} emanating from the first component $u_L|_{t = 0} = u_{0, L}$ of the initial data with $\Law (u_{0, L}) = \rho_L$; see \eqref{nuL} and \eqref{xi1}.
 As mentioned above, by restricting our attention to the cone $\bC_R$, when $L \gg R$, the second enhanced data set $\Xi_1(u_1, \xi)$ in \eqref{xi2} (see also \eqref{NW5}), involving the second component $u_1$ of the initial data and the space-time white noise forcing $\xi$, does {\it not} depend on $L$, which simplifies some analysis.
-As for the second enhanced data set $\Xi_1(u_1, \xi)$, its mapping properties play an important role; see Definition \ref{DEF:X} and Proposition \ref{PROP:need23}.
+As for the second enhanced data set $\Xi_1(u_1, \xi)$, its {\it mapping properties} (viewing its elements as (random) multiplication operators) play an important role; see Definition \ref{DEF:X} and Proposition \ref{PROP:need23}.

 Let us briefly describe four main steps of the proof of Theorem \ref{THM:1}.

 \noi $\bullet$ {\bf Step 1:} Coming down from infinity for the associated SNLH on $\R^2$.

 In this first step, we establish coming down from infinity (namely, an estimate on a solution independent of initial data) for SNLH \eqref{SHE5} in (i)~weighted Lebesgue spaces $L^p_\mu(\R^2)$ (Proposition \ref{PROP:CI1}) and (ii)~weighted Sobolev spaces $W^{s, p}_\mu(\R^2)$ of positive regularities (Proposition~\ref{PROP:CI3}).
 The coming down from infinity in weighted Lebesgue spaces yields tightness of the $L$-periodic Gibbs measures $\rhoo_L$, which then allows us to extract a sequence $\{\rhoo_L\}_{L \in \A}$ converging weakly to a limiting Gibbs measure~$\rhoo_\infty$; see Subsection \ref{SUBSEC:3.3}.
 On the other hand, the coming down from infinity in weighted Sobolev spaces of positive regularities plays a crucial role in Step 3.